autosome-ru/sarus/README.md

 In `bed` format it's natural not to output sequence names that belong to different sequences of the multi-FASTA.
 In default output format (plain text) it's natural to output the names - this is the default behaviour.
-You can force SPRY-SARUS both to suppress sequence names output in default mode and not to suppress them in `BED`-format.
+You can force SPRY-SARUS both to suppress sequence names output in default mode using `--suppress` and not to suppress them in `BED`-format using `--no-suppress`.

 **Please note, that output is not sorted (because of matches on different strands).
 Consider using *`bedtools sort`* before supplying the output to other bed-based tools.**